ggreif/seminar-opetope/README.md

 |---:|:---:|---|:--|
 | O  | (.) |   | . |

-and a _corolla_ in the last dimension is called an _opetope_.
+and a _corolla_ appearing in the last dimension is called an _opetope_.

 Opetopes are normally drawn starting with dimension 0.